-Many of the parameters that can be modified from the Zephyr GUI are available from the "Advance Parameters..." button within the Zephyr Parameters tab.
+Many of the simulation parameters supported by OpenMM Zephyr are available from the Advanced Parameters... button within the Parameters panel.

-3.11 Continuing a previous simulation
+3.11 Continuing a Previous Simulation

 It is possible to pick up where a previous trajectory left off in OpenMM Zephyr.
-This feature is new in Zephyr version 1.0.
-Within the Molecules tab is a section called "Continue a previous run".
-Select a trajectory file (.trr) from your previous run and press the "Continue simulation" button to continue the run.
+This feature is available since Zephyr version 1.1.
+Within the Molecules panel is a section called Continue a previous run.
+Select a trajectory file (.trr) from your previous run and press the Continue simulation button to continue the run.